haosulab/ManiSkill/docs/source/user_guide/reinforcement_learning/baselines.md

 ## Online Reinforcement Learning Baselines

-List of already implemented and tested online reinforcement learning baselines
+List of already implemented and tested online reinforcement learning baselines.
+The results link take you to the respective wandb pages for the results.
+You can change filters/views in the wandb workspace to view results with other settings (e.g. state based or RGB based training).

 | Baseline                                                            | Code                                                                           | Results | Paper                                    |
 | ------------------------------------------------------------------- | ------------------------------------------------------------------------------ | ------- | ---------------------------------------- |